matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

 --------------------------

-Some people like to keep separate local branches corresponding to the maintenance branches on github.
+Some people like to keep separate local branches corresponding to the maintenance branches on GitHub.
 At the time of this writing, ``v1.0.x`` is the active maintenance branch.
 If you have such a local branch, treat is just as ``master``: don't commit on it, and before starting new branches off of it, update it from upstream::